brimoran/Digital-Ocean-set-up/README.md

 ``perl install-tl``

 Reject using previous config and then press i for full install, which as usual will take a LONG time.

+Then exit out of the shell, stop and then start overleaf for good measure.